uccser/cs-field-guide/docs/source/developer/interactives.rst

 There are three different kinds of interactive, these are:

-- ``in-page``: This is an interactive that is embedded in a chapter using a particular HTML templatd (see below).
+- ``in-page`` - This is an interactive that is embedded in a chapter using a particular HTML template (see below).
   This is the preferred method for including an interactive on a page.
-- ``iframe``: This is an interactive that is embedded in a chapter by using an iframe.
+- ``iframe`` - This is an interactive that is embedded in a chapter by using an iframe.
   This is used if the interactive is included multiple times in the chapter (to avoid conflicts in JS/CSS).
-- ``whole-page``: This in an interactive that is displayed on a new page, which is accessible via a button from the chapter.
+- ``whole-page`` - This in an interactive that is displayed on a new page, which is accessible via a button from the chapter.

 Adding Interactives
 ==============================================================================